 Academic Handbook AQF7: Academic Regulations

-Academic Quality Framework Chapter 7
+Academic Quality Framework Chapter 7, Part A

 AQF7: Academic Regulations, Part A: Awards and Programmes